wilu-conference/wilu-conference.github.io/local.md

 {% include local-navigation.html %}

 The WILU 2020 Conference will be held at [Dalhousie University](http://dal.ca), in the heart of downtown Halifax, Nova Scotia.
+Conference sessions will be held in the Marion McCain Arts & Social Sciences Building as well as the Kenneth C. Rowe Management Building.
 Download a [campus map](https://www.dal.ca/campus-maps/maps.html).

 ## Accommodations